 - Teachers, daycare providers, or other youth leaders may not leave groups of unattended children in the library.
 If a child exhibits inappropriate behavior, staff will ask the teacher, daycare provider, or youth leader to correct the situation.
 If the teacher, daycare provider, or youth leader does not correct the situation, the family or school group will be asked to leave the premises.

 - If an unattended child is found frightened or crying, or is perceived to be endangering him or herself, or others, law enforcement may be contacted.
 A staff member will wait with the child until law enforcement officers arrive.

-- If a child age 12 and under is found alone at closing time, the staff will attempt to call the parent, legal guardian, or adult caregiver.
+- If an unattended child is found alone at closing time, the staff will attempt to call the parent, legal guardian, or adult caregiver.
 If no one can be reached, the staff will contact law enforcement officials to assume responsibility of the child.
 A staff member will remain with the child inside the library entrance until law enforcement officials arrive.

 Under no circumstances shall a library staff member transport or take a child away from the library building.

 Library staff will report known or suspected abuse or neglect of children.

 VIDEO, FILMING and PHOTOGRAPHY IN THE LIBRARY POLICY

 The purpose of this policy is to establish the terms and conditions under which Library space may be used for video, filming, and photography.

 The Library is a place for community use of information resources and services, study, and education.
 No video, filming, or photography that involves patrons or staff of the library may occur without permission from the Director or Library Board of Trustees.